double-great/remark-lint-link-text/README.md

 ### Link text is not descriptive

-Pulling from [this library’s list of bad link text](src/banned.ts), any link text that matches this list will be flagged.
+Pulling from this library’s list of bad link text, any link text that matches this list will be flagged.
 Using non-specific link text is a [failure of WCAG 2.4.9 (AAA)](https://www.w3.org/WAI/WCAG21/Techniques/failures/F84.html).

-Here’s a sample of the phrases in [`src/banned.ts`](src/banned.ts):

-- click here
-- read more
-- learn more
-- website
-- found here
-- this article

 🚫 The following markdown will cause a warning: